datawire/teletun/README.md

    don't need to muck with promiscuous mode or munging IPs or anything.

+## FAQ

-## How is this different than sshuttle/teleproxy
+### How is this different than sshuttle/teleproxy?

  - TeleTUN is a for-realsies VPN.  sshuttle (and teleproxy, which mimics it) isn't a real VPN.
-Avery Pennarun, the author of sshuttle is very careful to never say it's a VPN, it's a new category of thing that does VPN-ish things.
+Avery Pennarun (the author of sshuttle) is very careful to never say it's a VPN, it's a new category of thing that does VPN-ish things.
 I'd say it's a "really weird userspace firewall, that acts like a VPN".

-## How is this different than other VPN softwares?
+### How is this different than other VPN softwares?

  - With a typical VPN, connecting to the VPN adds the client host to the network.